celestiaorg/nmt/spec/nmt.md

 ### Ignore Max Namespace
 If the NMT is configured with `IgnoreMaxNamespace` set to true, then the calculation of the namespace ID range of non-leaf nodes in the [namespace hash function](#namespaced-hash) will change slightly.
-That is, when determining the upper limit of the namespace ID range for a tree node `n`, with children `l` and `r`, the maximum possible namespace ID, equivalent to `NamespaceIDSize()` bytes of `0xFF`, or `2^NamespaceIDSize()-1`, should be omitted if feasible (in the preceding code example, the maximum possible namespace ID would be `0xFF`).
+That is, when determining the upper limit of the namespace ID range for a tree node `n`, with children `l` and `r`, the maximum possible namespace ID, equivalent to `NamespaceIDSize()` bytes of `0xFF`, or `2^NamespaceIDSize()-1`, should be omitted if feasible (in the preceding code example with the ID size of `1` byte, the maximum possible namespace ID would be `0xFF`).
-This is achieved by taking the maximum value among the namespace IDs available in the range of its left and right children (i.e., `n.maxNs = max(l.minNs, l.maxNs , r.minNs, r.maxNs))`, which is not equal to the maximum possible namespace ID value.
+This is achieved by taking the maximum value among the namespace IDs available in the range of node's left and right children (i.e., `n.maxNs = max(l.minNs, l.maxNs , r.minNs, r.maxNs))`, which is not equal to the maximum possible namespace ID value.
 If such a namespace ID does not exist, the `maxNs` is calculated as normal, i.e., `n.maxNs = max(l.maxNs , r.maxNs)`.

 ## Add leaves